 Previously Hudson worked on a Congressional campaign in West Georgia and later moved to Washington, D.C. where he worked in the office of Georgia Congressman Jack Kingston (R).
 After a brief stint on Capitol Hill, he served as a senior analyst and head of the southeastern office for MultiState Associates, Inc., a national state and local government relations consulting firm.

 In addition to his public affairs experience in Georgia, Hudson has extensive national experience working on complex issues in multiple states and U.S. territories and with several legislative groups including the National Conference of State Legislatures, the American Legislative Exchange Council and the State Legislative Leaders Foundation.

-Hudson currently serves on the board of directors for the Georgia Professional Lobbyists Association and is active with the Georgia Chamber Governmental Affairs Council.
+Hudson currently serves on the advisory board for Georgia Music Partners, as the Chairman of the Government Relations Committee for the Technology Association of Georgia (TAG), on the board of directors for the Georgia Professional Lobbyists Association and is active with the Georgia Chamber Governmental Affairs Council.
 In the community, he has served on the board of directors for Research Atlanta (now the Regional Atlanta Civic League) and the Georgia Partnership for Caring Foundation, helped build Habitat for Humanity homes and KABOOM!
 Playgrounds and regularly provides music education to school children.

 He is a graduate of The University of Georgia where he studied political science.
-In addition to his political interests, Brian is an accomplished drummer, musician and educator and enjoys playing golf and mountain biking.
+In addition to his political interests, Brian is an accomplished drummer and musician and enjoys playing golf and mountain biking.
 He and his wife, Mandy, have three boys and reside in Milton, Georgia.